GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 # UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
 The website is for people who may be considering taking piano lessons with GK, to provide them with the information they need to decide whether or not to take piano lessons with GK.
 It is also for existing students, to provide a place where teaching resources in PDF file format can be downloaded.
-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

 ## User Stories
 - As a potential piano student, I want to find out information about GK the person and the business 'Piano Lessons with GK', to enable me to decide whether to take lessons or not.